blakegallay/deco-locations/README.md

 All of this processing is handled by locationProcessing.py located in /scripts/

-HTML files are created from the csv files kept up to date by locationProcessing.py, and are handled by htmlGenerator.py (also in /scripts/)
+HTML files are created from the csv files kept up to date by locationProcessing.py, and most are handled by htmlGenerator.py (also in /scripts/) The new Bokeh world map is created by worldMap.py.

 ## Authors and Acknowledgments